lakejs/lake/README.md

 # Lake

-Lake is a browser-based editor that enables writing rich text directly inside of web pages or online applications.
-It focuses on editing web-friendly content and it is designed to provide better efficiency, stability and extensibility.
+Lake is a rich text editor for the web.
+It has a good user experience and provides easy-to-use programming interface to allow further extension.

 ### Getting Started